GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 - Click on the `route id/name` with `gluu.local.org` as the host
 - Click on `Plugins`
 - Click on `+ ADD PLUGIN` button
 - You will see `Cors` title and `+` icon in pop-up and fill detail as per below screenshot.
+If your angular app is on https then in origin field you need to enter value with https.
+For Example: If your angular app host on `https://gg-demo.com` then you need to set `https://gg-demo.com` in origin field.

 ![angular-demo-9.png](../img/angular-demo-9.png)